RUC-NLPIR/FlashRAG/README.md

 In the academic research, Wikipedia and MS MARCO are the most commonly used retrieval document collections.
 For Wikipedia, we provide a [comprehensive script](./docs/process-wiki.md) to process any Wikipedia dump into a clean corpus.
 Additionally, various processed versions of the Wikipedia corpus are available in many works, and we have listed some reference links.

-For MS MARCO, it is already processed upon release and can be directly downloaded from its [hosting link](https://huggingface.co/datasets/Tevatron/msmarco-passage-corpus) on Hugging Face.
+For MS MARCO, it is already processed upon release and can be directly downloaded from its [<u>hosting link</u>](https://huggingface.co/datasets/Tevatron/msmarco-passage-corpus) on Hugging Face.

 ## :raised_hands: Additional FAQs